 Amazingly, each meal took on average between 20 – 30 minutes to make, which included all of the preparation and cooking time.
 (The 30 minutes recipe was more due to the stubborn butternut squash and a blunt knife that I had to contend with, so not the recipe itself.).
 I have to say I was initially sceptical that of the speedy time claims but I was really impressed to create a fresh meal from scratch in just 20 minutes.

-‘Malaysian Laksa’: We loved this fresh, coconutty noodle curry dish.
+We loved this fresh, coconutty noodle curry dish.
 Incredibly aromatic, with notes of ginger, lime, basil and lemongrass.
 The combination of chicken and squash was brilliant and I was surprised at how great the addition of asparagus was, too.
 What a great way to add a bit of crunch to a curry!
-This rich coconut noodle soup was fantastically filling, too.
+This rich coconut noodle soup was fantastically filling.

-‘BBQ Tandoori Chicken with Sweet Potato Wedges’: A fantastically fresh, light meal that was gluten-free, too!
+A fantastically fresh, light meal that was gluten-free to boot!
 Juicy grilled chicken marinated in a Tandoori blend of paprika, cayenne, cumin, ginger and creamy Greek yoghurt.
-The sweet potato wedges were fantastically crispy thanks to dry aromatic spice rub of coriander, turmeric, nutmeg and cumin.
-If you had time, it would be great to marinate the chicken a least a few hours for an intense Tandoori flavour!
+The sweet potato wedges were delightfully crispy thanks to dry aromatic spice rub of coriander, turmeric, nutmeg and cumin.
+If you had time, it would be great to marinate the chicken for at least a few hours for an intense Tandoori flavour!

-‘Chipotle Grilled Steak Salad’: This was hands-down one our favourites and amazingly, it was one of the quickest and simplest dishes of them all.
+This was hands-down one our favourites and, amazingly, it was one of the quickest and simplest dishes of them all.
 My partner (usually a reluctant cook) took the reigns with cooking this one as a treat on a Friday night.
-This was an incredibly delicious Mexican-inspired low-carb meal that was surprisingly filling and had a delicious creamy smoky salad dressing that I am counting down the days until we have it again.

 We found the portion sizes to be very generous for 2 – great for my hungry other half!
 In fact sometimes we had some leftover, which was allocated as lunch the following day – a welcome bonus to avoid having to prep for lunch!
 For some of the dishes, such as the curries, you could easily add more meat and veg and double the dish if you wanted to cater for a family of 4.